robertolima-dev/MachineLearning-HousingData/README.md

 Author: Roberto Lima

-Training of machine learning using Python.
+Machine Learning Training using Python.

+Linear Regression

 This training was developed within the Jupyter Notebook (Anaconda)